emileDesmaili/bakugan/README.md

 # Go to correct directory
 cd bakugan

-# Run the streamlit app (will install dependencies in a virtualenvironment in the folder venv)
+# For the anime pic scraper, run the streamlit app (will install dependencies in a virtualenvironment in the folder venv)
 make run
 ```
+# for YugiGAN:
+run models.py

 Open your browser to [http://localhost:8501/](http://localhost:8501/) if it doesn't open automatically.